 That said, soft stool is a common issue among our canine friends.
 And you can rest easy knowing that, with a little effort, you can correct this problem and renew your dog’s digestive health.

-Read on and we’ll explore some of the reasons why your pup’s movements may be too soft.
+Read on, and we’ll explore why your pup’s movements may be too soft.
 We’ll also discuss the changes you can make to their diet that will help to remedy the situation in no time.

 Canine Digestive Health

 Digestion is extremely important for your dog’s well-being.
 Their digestive system is responsible for processing food, absorbing vitamins and nutrients, and disposing of waste matter.

 The digestive tract of a dog is much shorter than that of a human’s.
 On average, a healthy dog will digest a meal in about one-third the time it would take for a human.
 Dogs also have a different profile of digestive enzymes in their stomachs and saliva, which is one of the reasons why they can digest foods that we can’t.

 Bowel movements are one of the best indicators of digestive health.
 You want your dog’s stool to be solid and firm, but not rock hard.
 Having soft movements every once in a blue moon is not a big deal.
 But when it happens continuously, it’s time to consider making some changes.

 It’s important to note that there’s a difference between soft stools and diarrhea.
 Soft stools are still formed, and you are able to pick them up and dispose of them.
 Diarrhea is more liquid than solid, and is impossible to pick up.

 Diarrhea can often be caused by an infection or virus.
 If diarrhea persists for more than a few days, you should call your veterinarian.
 Soft stool, on the other hand, is usually the result of a diet lacking protein and fiber.

 (Although it’s also possible that your dog’s stools are overly soft as a result of food intolerances, medications, or even stress.)